 Although your pet may just go next door and back, running away can be dangerous.
-She could get hurt or could get lost and never come home.
+They could get hurt or could get lost and never come home.

-Here's a look at why your pet might be heading out and how you can help keep her home.
+Here's a look at why your pet might be heading out and how you can help keep them home.

 Why Dogs Escape

 Frustration.
-Your dog might figure out a way to take off if she's bored.
-Maybe you left her alone for a long time and she's lonely.
-Or she may have lots of energy to use up because she doesn't have toys or other dogs to play with.
+Your dog might figure out a way to take off if they are bored.
+Maybe you left them alone for a long time and they are lonely.
+Or they may have lots of energy to use up because they don't have toys or other dogs to play with.

-Or maybe she’s having more fun somewhere else.
-She could be going to a neighbor's house where there are other dogs or kids to play with.
+Or maybe they are having more fun somewhere else.
+They could be going to a neighbor's house where there are other dogs or kids to play with.

 Separation anxiety.
-Your dog might hit the road because it stresses her out to be apart from you.
-Does she get nervous when you get ready to leave?
-Does she destroy things in the house when you’re out?
-Or have accidents even though she's housetrained?
+Your dog might hit the road because it stresses them out to be apart from you.
+Do they get nervous when you get ready to leave?
+Do they destroy things in the house when you’re out?
+Or have accidents even though they are housetrained?
 These can all be signs of separation anxiety.

 A dog with separation anxiety will usually run away right after you leave.
-The good news is she’ll probably stick close to home.
+The good news is they’ll probably stick close to home.